Klaske/Pandemic-policy-design-via-feedback/README.md

 This code was developed in Matlab 2019b and has not been tested in any other version.

-This code is based on a Matlab implementation of the model by Anderson et al., which is available here https://github.com/carolinecolijn/distancing-impact-covid19.git Alterations to the original model have been made to incorporate feedback and additional scenarios, as detailed in the paper.
+This code includes a Matlab implementation of the model by Anderson et al., which is available here https://github.com/carolinecolijn/distancing-impact-covid19.git Alterations to the original model have been made to incorporate feedback and additional scenarios, as detailed in the paper.